tychonievich/graphics/md/text/nanite.md

 are compared to all the corresponding $z$ values in the z-buffer and if any of those $z$ are nearer than the z-buffer values the object is considered to be visible.

-Checking each pixel like this is time consuming, and even though GPU-resident software runs in parallel it cannot compete with the efficiency of the hardware occlusion test for large numbers of pixels.
+Checking each pixel like this is time-consuming, and even though GPU-resident software runs in parallel it cannot compete with the efficiency of the hardware occlusion test for large numbers of pixels.
-To bypass that slow-down Nanite uses a trick similar to mip-mapping, creating what they call a Hierarchical Z-Buffer or **HZB**.
+To bypass that slow-down Nanite uses a trick similar to mipmapping, creating what they call a Hierarchical Z-Buffer or **HZB**.

 The level-0 HZB is a standard z-buffer.
 As with mipmapping, each subsequent level is half as wide and tall as the level below it,